Banking Arrangements and Cheques

 - The Director of Estates

-The power to sign orders has been delegated to the Head of Purchasing Services by the Director of Finance.
+The power to issue purchase orders has been delegated to the Head of Procurement by the Director of Finance, subject to their approval through the finance system.

-Certain documents require execution by use of the University Seal (see Section G 13 below)
+Certain documents require execution by use of the University Seal.

+Certain documents, notably those in the respect of land transactions and related to long-term contracts might be executed through a deed and therefore require the use of the University Seal.
 Article 12 of the University Charter states that Council "shall have the custody and use of the Common Seal".
-The Chief Operating Officer is responsible for the security of the Seal.
+The Director of Academic Registry is responsible for the security of the Seal.

-As set out in University Ordinance 27, the power to affix the Seal of the University to a document may be exercised and witnessed either by two members of the Council of the University or by one member of the Council and by the Chief Operating Officer (or an Officer nominated to act in the University Secretary's place).
+As set out in University Ordinance 27, the power to affix the Seal of the University to a document may be exercised and witnessed either by two members of Council of the University or by one member of Council and by the Chief Operating Officer (or in the absence of the Chief Operating Officer the Vice-Chancellor or Director of Finance).